What is a machine? – 3 idiots machine definition breakdown

 Effect of Temperature

-• On increasing temperature, you are actually providing enough thermal energy to the molecules that they break the bonds and become free.
+• On increasing the temperature, you are actually providing enough thermal energy to the molecules that they break the bonds and become free.
 This causes the viscosity of fluid to decrease as there is no more dependency of fluid layers on one another because of moving apart.
-We say, the fluid becomes thinner.
+We say the fluid becomes thinner.

-• While, at much lower temperatures, the fluid tends to become thicker.
+• While at much lower temperatures, the fluid tends to become thicker.

-3. Need for Multigrade Oil
+3. Need for Multigrade Engine Oil

-3.1 What happens if oil is too thin or too thick ?
+3.1 What happens if oil is too thin or too thick?

-• If the oil you use is too thin, it will just flow out of the surfaces very quickly and hence won’t be of any help
+• If the oil you use is too thin, it will just flow out of the surfaces very quickly, and hence won’t be of any help

-• If the oil is too thick, a lot of power would go into just moving the parts through your ‘thick’ oil
+If the oil is too thick, a lot of power would go into just moving the parts through your ‘thick’ oil

-3.2 Effect of Temperature on motor oil ?
+3.2 Effect of Temperature on Engine Oil

-• Case 2 : I use this oil in peak winters
+• Case 2: I use this oil in peak winters

 SOLUTION :

-The speciality of this oil being that it can maintain a constant value of viscosity over a wide range of temperatures.
+The speciality of this oil is that it can maintain a constant value of viscosity over a wide range of temperatures.
 Hence, we no longer have to change our oil from season to season.

 • The key feature of multigrade oils is their ability to remain fluid when cold and provide adequate viscosity at higher temperatures.